 I grew up in libraries, or so it seems.
 My mother and I would take regular trips to the branch library near my house at least twice a week, and those trips were enchanted.
 The very air in the library seemed charged with possibility and imagination; books seem to have their own almost human vitality.
 But over time, I had become more of a book buyer than a book borrower, and I had begun to forget how magical libraries are.
 I never stopped loving libraries, but they receded in my mind, and seemed like a piece of my past.

 This is the heart of creative nonfiction writing and it is the strongest way to grab and hold a reader’s attention.
+An effective way to get better at writing creatively is to use a daily prompt app or journal to write short stories or even just little anecdotes.
+It’s like a gym session for your writing muscles.

 2. Make It Emotional

 From the NFAA, I found this quotation from nonfiction author Alexander Porter that resonates with me: “As a non-fiction author I am limited by reality.”
 I love this idea because, yes, nonfiction is bounded by reality, but the world is a messy, vibrant, and emotional place.
-You can tap into that messiness and instill you work with the kinds of emotions fiction authors rely on.
+You can tap into that messiness and instill your work with the kinds of emotions fiction authors rely on.

 Imagine you have a book idea that centers on exploring language evolution.
 You could write and publish a highly academic piece that delves into the etymology of certain words as examples to prove your point.

-Or you could tell a story about using and acclimating to social media dialects, the rise of modern short-hand, and mabe tie all of it together with a (real or hypothetical) story about language in a real situation.
+Or you could tell a story about using and acclimating to social media dialects, the rise of modern short-hand, and maybe tie all of it together with a (real or hypothetical) story about language in a real situation.
 Like on a dating app that uses texting to communicate.
 Now there’s an emotionally charged situation!

 Adding emotional elements makes your book more interesting while still conveying the information you want to share.